narbehaj/ssl-checker/README.md

 Port is optional here.
 The script will use 443 if not specified.

+`-H, --host`	Enter the hosts separated by space

+`-s, --socks` Enable connection through SOCKS server

 `-j, --json`	Use this if you want to only have the result in JSON

+`-c, --csv` Enable CSV file export by specifying filename.csv after this argument

 `-p, --pretty` Use this with `-j` to print indented and human readable JSON

-`-s, --socks` Enable connection through SOCKS server

-`-H, --host`	Enter the hosts separated by space

 `-h, --help` Shows the help and exit